Arbitrage betting involves taking advantage of differences between the "odds" offered by bookmakers and betting exchanges on selected sport events.

-Before you start performing arbitrage betting, make sure you have read and fully understand the arbitrage betting guide.
-Arbitrage betting involves placing large bets online – so it can be dangerous if you don’t fully understand what you are doing.
+Before you start arbitrage betting, make sure you have read and fully understand this arbitrage betting guide.
+Arbitrage betting can involve placing large bets online – so it can be a costly experience if you don’t fully understand the process.

 Step By Step Guide To Arbitrage Betting

-- Join a betting exchange website and fund your account with a large amount of money to start with (perhaps £200) which is used to cover your liabities.
+Join a betting exchange and fund your account sufficiently (perhaps £200) which is used to cover your liabities.
 You can always add/remove money from the account as and when required.

-- Back the arbitrage bet at the bookmaker that you found the arbitrage opportunity bet (should have higher odds than the odds to lay at the exchange).
+Back the arbitrage bet at the bookmaker that you found the arbitrage opportunity bet (should have higher odds than those offered at the betting exchange).

-Remember, if you struggle finding arbitrage betting opportunities, you should consider joining an arbitrage betting subscription site like UCantLose, where you will be regularly supplied with excellent arbitrage betting opportunities as and when they occur.
+Remember, if you struggle finding arbitrage betting opportunities, you should consider joining an arbitrage betting subscription site where you'll be regularly supplied with excellent arbitrage betting opportunities as and when they occur.

 Important: The more money you are able to stake when placing arbitrage bets, the higher your profits will be.
 However, some bookmakers will start to limit you if you start winning lots of money at their firms.
 You need to be aware of these limits, and will have to move on to other bookmakers when you do become highly limited.
 You won’t ever get limited at the betting exchanges, but at times you will need to deposit large amounts of money to cover your liabilities.
 Be careful when performing arbitrage bets as a simple mistake can cost you a lot of money.
 Read the arbitrage betting guide before you start attempting arbitrage betting.